sunmideveloper/The-Demo-of-read-card/README.md

 ```

-3.Calling the ISMHardwareService .onCheckCard(int period, ISMCheckCardCallback callback) on the button's OnClickListener
+3. Calling the ISMHardwareService .onCheckCard(int period, ISMCheckCardCallback callback) on the button's OnClickListener

 ```
  mBtnCheckCard.setOnClickListener(new View.OnClickListener() {